 26different nationalities across all the categories

-As the technical coordinator of competition at TotalEnergies, Romain Aubry explains: “Our work is to understand manufacturers’ mechanical problems, interpret them and then transform them into chemical formulas.”
+As Romain Aubry, multi-energy technical manager at TotalEnergies's Competition Department, explains: "Our job is to understand the mechanical problems of the manufacturers, interpret them and transform them into chemical formulas.”